Rules & Procedures

 A group is deemed to be out of position on the golf course when they are over time par.
 Time par is determined by each hole taking an average of 15 minutes to complete a hole and/or by staying up with the group in front.
 When it is determined that a group is out of position on the golf course the group will be warned and asked to speed up play.
 If the group continues to fall behind each member of the group will be timed.
 If a player takes more than the allotted time, he or she may be subject to a penalty.
 First offense: warning; Second offense: two stroke penalty; Subsequent offenses: score of double par on that hole.
 The 45-second rule is in place to assure playing without “undue delay” and to prevent over coaching and slow play.

 6. Out of Bounds: Where white stakes or fence posts are used, the nearest inside points at ground level define out of bounds.
 When out of bounds is defined by a white line on the ground, the line itself is out of bounds.
 A ball coming to rest on or crossing any public road is considered out of bounds, even if it comes to rest on another part of the golf course.

-7. Water Hazards: Defined by YELLOW lines and designated by YELLOW stakes.
+7. Penalty Areas: Defined by YELLOW lines and designated by YELLOW stakes.
 In the absence of lines, the stakes both identify and define the hazard.

-8. Lateral Water Hazards: Defined by RED lines and designated by RED stakes.
+8. Lateral Water: Defined by RED lines and designated by RED stakes.
 In the absence of lines, the stakes both identify and define the hazard.